-The Tanzanian government has announced a ten year ban on the donkey skin trade following concerns about the country’s waning donkey population.
+The Tanzanian government has announced a ten year ban on donkey slaughter following concerns about the country’s waning donkey population.

-There are estimated to be around 300,000 donkeys in Tanzania, although this number has been dropping at an alarming rate due to consumer demand for ejiao, a gelatin found in donkey skin that’s used within Chinese beauty and health products.
+The number of donkeys in Tanzania has fallen to around 300,000, a number which has halved since 2016, likely due to consumer demand for ejiao, a gelatin found in donkey skin that’s used within Chinese beauty and health products.